Skip to content

 Yarrow East Village

-TransLink and PCI Developments are expanding their partnership to provide 94 pre-loaded Compass Cards to tenants of Yarrow East Village, a newly developed residential building in Vancouver.
-Starting on April 17, 2024, this three-month project will help TransLink better understand the benefits of incentivizing sustainable transportation for those who live in transit-oriented developments.
+In spring 2024, TransLink and PCI Developments partnered to provide 94 pre-loaded Compass Cards to tenants of Yarrow East Village, a newly developed residential building in Vancouver.
+Running from mid-April to mid-July, the intention of the project was to help TransLink better understand the benefits of incentivizing sustainable transportation for those who live in transit-oriented developments.

-During the study, transit usage will be tracked with participants’ permission.
-Participants will also be encouraged to fill out surveys and provide feedback on the program’s effectiveness.
+During the study, transit usage was tracked with participants’ permission.
+Participants were also encouraged to fill out surveys and provide feedback on the program’s effectiveness.
 TransLink’s goal is to offer the Compass for Developments Program to transit-oriented developments across the region to encourage increased transit use.
-Once complete, project data will be shared with developers and municipalities to demonstrate the benefits of developer-funded transit subsidies.
+TransLink is in the process of finalizing the project data, which will be shared with developers and municipalities to demonstrate the benefits of developer-funded transit subsidies.

 Yarrow East Village is a transit-oriented development located near the Kootenay Loop, which serves nine bus routes – including the R5 RapidBus – throughout Vancouver, Burnaby, North Vancouver, and the Tri-Cities.